Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 developed the [Python array API standard](https://data-apis.org/array-api/) to define a consistent interface for array libraries, specifing core operations, data types, and behaviours.
-This enables 'array-consuming' libraries (such as scikit-learn) to easily write array-agnostic code that can be run on any array API compliant backend.
-Adopting array API support in scikit-learn means that users can take advantage of array library features, such as hardware acceleration, most notably via GPUs.
+This enables 'array-consuming' libraries (such as scikit-learn) to write array-agnostic code that can be run on any array API compliant backend.
+Adopting array API support in scikit-learn means that users can pass arrays from any array API compliant library to functions that have been converted to be array-agnostic.
+This is useful because it allows users to take advantage of array library features, such as hardware acceleration, most notably via GPUs.

 Indeed, GPU support in scikit-learn has been of interest for a long time - 11 years ago, we added an entry to our FAQ page explaining that we had no plans to add GPU support in the near future due to the software dependencies and platform specific issues it would introduce.
-By relying on the Array API standard, however, these concerns can now be avoided.
+By relying on the array API standard, however, these concerns can now be avoided.

 In this blog post I will provide an update to the array API adoption work in